-He received his B.A. in Public Affairs Journalism from The Ohio State University in 2007 but after a summer at Morningside's Summer School Institute, turned towards Generative Instruction.
-He first started teaching middle school ASD but quickly expanded to working with a wide array of K-12 students.
-He spent two more summers studying and coaching at Morningside while training dozens of teachers and education professionals in the Implementation of the Morningside Model of Generative Instruction for students with Autism Spectrum Disorders in Ohio.
+He received his B.A. in Public Affairs Journalism from The Ohio State University in 2007 but after a summer at Morningside's Summer School Institute, turned his focus to spreading generative instruction.
+He first started teaching middle school students with ASD but quickly expanded to working with a wide array of K-12 students.

 Andrew completed his Master's degree in Behavior Analysis at the University of North Texas under the mentorship of Dr. Jesus Rosales-Ruiz and Dr. Traci Cihon.
 He completed an experimental research thesis on operant variability, a behavioral phenomenon critical to creativity and problem solving.
 He also conducted instructional design research on undergraduate education and Dr. Israel Goldiamond's constructional approach to therapy.